 Research

 My research critically examines the social dimensions of AI/ML systems, with a focus on algorithms promoted by 'evidence-based' reforms in the US criminal legal system.
-Much of my work has centered on recidivism risk assessment instruments, which estimate an individual’s risk of future reconviction based on past data and are used to inform high-stakes decisions.
+My dissertation research centered on recidivism risk assessment instruments, which estimate an individual’s risk of future reconviction based on past data and are used to inform high-stakes decisions.
 I have also studied predictive policing tools and other carceral technologies.

 Below are summaries of work from my postdoctoral research at Harvard, my PhD dissertation "Carceral Machines: Algorithmic Risk Assessment and the Reshaping of Crime and Punishment," as well as my earlier publications in computational social science.